Franchised elderly care Sussex

 Great news Our multi award winning care brand stands for great care, trust, family business values, great customer service and great jobs.

 This county was named as the best area in England for a family to thrive

 The population of Sussex is older than the national average and is expected to grow year on year.

 Many areas on the south coast attract retirees.
 Sussex has a uniquely applicable demographic for Seniors Helping Seniors because the demographic is relevant for our carers and for our clients.

-The average age of a care worker for Seniors Helping Seniors is 59.7 years.
+An average age of a care worker for Seniors Helping Seniors is 59.7 years.
 Our carers come from the pool of active people in retirement.
 Our clients are Seniors who need support to live independently and happily in their own homes.

 Chichester is Sussex’s capital city and Lewes is Sussex’s county town.